NithinPasula/Healthy_Diet_and_Nutrition_Recommendation_System/README.md

 ## 🔍 Overview

-The **Healthy Diet and Nutrients Recommendations System** is a predictive dietary engine that:
+The **Healthy Diet and Nutrition Recommendation System** processes user inputs such as medical history, daily habits, and current nutrition profile to output personalized macro-nutrient goals and meal plans across all meals of the day.

 * Analyzes the user's **medical history**, **daily routine**, and **current diet**.
 * Outputs **personalized macro-nutrient goals** and **categorized meal plans** (breakfast to snacks).